OSGConnect/tutorial-AutoDockVina/README.md

 job will process all of the ligands in one of these "run" folders.

-In the script, `vina_multi.sh`, we had added a for loop in order to process all the ligands that were included with the job:
+In the script, `vina_multi.sh`, we had added a for loop in order to process all the ligands that were included with the job.
+We will also place those results into a single folder to make it easier to organize them back on the access point:

+	#!/bin/bash

+	# Make a directory for results
+	mkdir results

 	# Run vina on multiple ligands
 	for LIGAND in *ligand.pdbqt
 	do
-	vina --config receptor_config.txt \
+	./vina --config receptor_config.txt \
-		 --ligand ${LIGAND} --out results/receptor-${LIGAND} \
+		 --ligand ${LIGAND} --out results/receptor-${LIGAND}
-		 --log results/receptor-${LIGAND}.log
 	done

-This assumes that all of the ligands have a naming scheme that we can match using a wildcard (the `*` symbol).
+Note that this for loop assumes that all of the ligands have a naming scheme that we can match using a wildcard (the `*` symbol).

-And in the submit file, we have replaced the single input directory `data` with a variable `inputdir`, representing one of the `run` directories.
+In the submit file, we have added a line called `transfer_output_files` to transfer back the results folder from each job.
+We have also replaced the single input directory `data` with a variable `inputdir`, representing one of the `run` directories.
 The value of that variable is set via the queue statement at the end of the submit file:

+	executable = vina_multi.sh

-	transfer_input_files    = $(inputdir)/, autodock_vina.tar.gz
+	transfer_input_files    = $(inputdir)/, vina
-	## ...other submit file details
+	transfer_output_files   = results

+	# ... other job options

 	queue inputdir matching run*

 ## Getting Help